 Do you wish you had more time to read books of your choosing?
 This course will provide students with the opportunity to read a variety of novels independently.
 The teacher will monitor their progress through regular conferences.
 Students will also confer with each other in groups.
 In addition they will be required to complete a variety of written and oral assignments.
 Books will be combination of student choice and teacher recommendation.
 Students taking this course must be able to work independently and manage their time.

-Introduction to Literature-3 NICC Credits
+Introduction to Literature

+Course #: 59

-Course number:59 SCED Code: 01053 Grades 11, 12
+SCED Code: 01053

+Duration: semester course

+Credits: 1

+Grade: 10,11, 12

-Prerequisite: Composition I
+Prerequisite: none